razorcd/twilio-interface/README.md

 - to run tests run `rspec`
 - to deploy to Heroku merge `development` branch to `production` branch in GitHub and CI will do the rest

+#Contribution
+This repository serves as a codebase demo.
+Therefor I am not merging any pull requests from other users.

+Any requests for implementing new features are welcome.
+Just open an issue and I will consider it.

+The license is MIT, so feel free to fork this repo and use/change it at will.

 #TODO
 - [x] extract list_messsages in a partial
 - [x] style flash messages